Grant Programs

 RESTORATION PROGRAM

 The NPCA is taking action to restore and improve water quality, wildlife habitat and forest cover across the NPCA watershed.
-In 2019, the NPCA has launched a revitalized restoration program with the vision of:

-‘Fostering collaboration among partners in the watershed to protect and restore water quality and diverse habitats by completing projects that meet the long-term mandate of the NPCA.’
+The annual Restoration Grant Program envisions: ‘Fostering collaboration among partners in the watershed to protect and restore water quality and diverse habitats by completing projects that meet the long-term mandate of the NPCA.’

 The Niagara Peninsula watershed is highly degraded in contrast to what conservation literature suggests is required for a healthy and sustainable watershed.
 NPCA water quality monitoring results reflect this indicating that most of the surface waters in the Niagara Peninsula watershed are either poor or impaired.